What is peri-menopause?

 Prevention / remedies / treatment of peri-menopause

+- Hysterectomy.
 Many doctors will offer a hysterectomy to women suffering peri-menopausal symptoms, and may remove the ovaries as well.
 A hysterectomy will certainly stop the irregular bleeds and heavy blood loss.
-One in five hysterectomies is performed just for this reason.
+One in five hysterectomies is performed for just this reason.
 This drastic and irreversible step is often offered as the first treatment option.

 The standard post-hysterectomy treatment promoted by pharmaceutical companies has been to supplement with estrogen.
 This particularly applies to women who have had bilateral oophorectomy (removal of both ovaries).
-The natural hormones progesterone and testosterone were ignored, with disastrous results.
+The natural hormones progesterone and testosterone are ignored with disastrous results.

 A hysterectomy does nothing to address the symptoms caused by the progesterone deficiency.
 Natural progesterone is not even considered as a treatment option.
-If the estrogen and progesterone imbalances were addressed in the first place, it is likely that these distressing symptoms could have been avoided.
+If the estrogen and progesterone imbalances were addressed in the first place, it is likely that these distressing symptoms and the unnecessary surgery could have been avoided.